top of page

 1. Empathy

-o successfully care for Dementia patients, it is important that one understand how they experience the world.
+When successfully caring for Dementia patients, it is important that one understands how they experience the world.
 For this reason, our caregivers take time to walk in their patient's shoes and connect with the emotional journey they experience while living with dementia.
 Taking an empathetic approach opens up caregivers to take in valuable information and deepen their level of care.

 2. Active Listening